No Rain Spell In Current Week: PMD - UrduPoint

 No Rain Spell In Current Week: PMD

-ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2021 ) :Pakistan Meteorological Department (PMD) Spokesman Dr Khalid Malik Tuesday said no rain spell was expected in the Federal capital during the current week.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :Pakistan Meteorological Department (PMD) Spokesman Dr Khalid Malik Sunday predicted no rain spell to be occurred in the Federal capital during the current week.

-Talking to APP, he said the new rain spell was expected from the first week of February.
+Talking to APP, he said the new rain spell was expected from the second week of February.

 He said in February a couple of rain spells were expected which could be beneficial for the agriculture sector.